-- Best Practices: Trinity College is committed to the use of best practices in academics and clinical care. - Caring: Trinity College fosters a culture of caring which reflects compassion and respect. - Diversity: Trinity College embraces diversity and promotes cultural congruence. - Integrity: Trinity College faculty, staff, and students uphold professional codes and ethical standards in education and practice. - Lifelong learning: Trinity College models the importance of knowledge acquisition as a commitment to professional practice.
+- Best Practices: Trinity College is committed to the use of evidence in academics and practice. - Caring: Trinity College fosters a culture of caring which reflects compassion and respect. - Diversity: Trinity College embraces diversity and practices cultural appreciation. - Integrity: Trinity College faculty, staff, administration, and students uphold professional codes and ethical standards in education and practice. - Lifelong learning: Trinity College models the importance of knowledge acquisition as an ongoing commitment to professional practice.